-The main treatment for most people with pericarditis is with non-steroidal anti-inflammatory drugs (NSAIDs).
+The main treatment for most people with pericarditis is with nonsteroidal anti-inflammatory drugs (NSAIDs).
 These drugs reduce the inflammation around your heart and also help with pain.
 NSAIDs that you might have heard of include ibuprofen and aspirin.
 You will need to take these for several weeks.

 NSAIDs can cause irritation of the stomach lining.
-So your doctor will also prescribe another medicine to protect your stomach while you take this.
+So your doctor will also prescribe another medication to protect your stomach while you take this.

-You'll also be given another medicine called colchicine.
+You'll probably be given another medication called colchicine too.
 You will need to take this for a few months.
 Colchicine helps with settling inflammation, and reduces the chance of pericarditis coming back after treatment.

-If NSAIDs don't help your pericarditis, or you have an underlying autoimmune condition, then your doctor might prescribe a stronger anti-inflammatory drug instead, called a steroid (the full name is corticosteroid).
+If NSAIDs don't help your pericarditis, or you have an underlying autoimmune condition, then your doctor might prescribe a stronger anti-inflammatory drug instead, called a steroid(the full name is corticosteroid).